Todd-Kridel/TK-Weather-Forecast-Tracker/README.md

 The following URL is for the GitHub Pages published public view of Todd Kridel's Coding Bootcamp Module 6 Challenge assignment webpage: "https://todd-kridel.github.io/TK-Weather-Forecast-Tracker".

 [ Related Project Assignment Appearance ]
+(the origin of the code that was used for the coordinate-based search feature of this weather dashboard/tracker application)

 ![an example view of the appearance of the programmer's related weather-search webpage](./assets/images/Campsite-Finder%20Project%20Application%20--%20Weather%20Forecast%20Feature.jpg)